hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 2. **EMOTIC annotations** contain human labeling biases
 3. The **SAE** is trained on Reddit, which has strong demographic biases
 4. **Sparsity enforcement**: by forcing the model to use few features, sparsity creates stronger, more discrete associations.

+This illustrates how biases compound through multiple projections[^wyllie].

+[^wyllie]: [Wyllie et al. (2024)](https://arxiv.org/pdf/2403.07857v1): Compounding bias is also a property of "model collapse" when models are trained on synthetic data.

 #### Individual Feature Analysis